 - CNY Chinese yuan

 - IDR Indonesian rupiah

 - LBP Lebanese pound

 - LKR Sri Lankan rupee

 What types of transfers can you make with WorldRemit from the Philippines?

-At this time, WorldRemit offers airtime top up when sending from the Philippines.
+As of 16 July 2020, WorldRemit offers airtime top up when sending from the Philippines.

 How long does a transfer with WorldRemit take?

 Generally speaking, most transfers with WorldRemit arrive almost instantly.
 Some types take longer, depending on how you’ve paid for it and what the transfer type is.

 For example, if you pay by card, it may take longer while your card is authorised.